complyue/cod-project/design/MemoryRegionAndRegionalTypes.md

 3. Field Type Considerations

    - Members without internal pointers are considerted "bits types", they should be treated like plain C++ types
-   - Members with internal pointers must be of regional types themselves
+   - Members with internal pointers must be of regional types themselves, or the owning regional type is considered ill-formed, so forth for any outer regional type

 4. YAML Integration: